paradedb/charts/charts/paradedb/README.md

 ### Setting up a ParadeDB CNPG Cluster

-This is enabled by default, so you need to have the Prometheus CRDs installed before installing the CloudNativePG operator.

-If you do not wish to monitor your ParadeDB Kubernetes cluster, skip this step, but make sure to omit the `monitoring` parameters when installing the operator and set `cluster.monitoring.enabled: false` when installing the cluster.

 Create a `values.yaml` and configure it to your requirements.
 Here is a basic example:

 ```yaml